HSC: Health Sciences Courses

 1 sh (may not be repeated for credit)

 This course provides students with the necessary knowledge to be eligible for a career as a BCaBA in the field of health.
 Building on the basic concepts of behavior analysis, this course further develops knowledge of practice by considering ethical aspects of decision making in practice, current law and policy, and advocacy.
 The emphasis of this course is on the ethical application of behavior analysis in context.
-The content is based on the BACB Task List.
+The content is based on the Behavior Analysis Certification Board (BACB) Task List and the Qualified Applied Behavior Analysis Credentialing Board Competency Standards.

 HSC 4658 End-of-Life Ethics